Joy-Kimani/snakegame_python/readme.md

-enjoy this simple code program!! heal your inner childhood
+enjoy this simple code program!!